“Keeping People with Communication Disability Safe in Hospital”

 Prof. Linda Worrall, The University of Queensland, Aphasia CCRE

-This project was funded by the National Health and Medical Research Council (NHMRC) for three years, from 1st August 2013-16.
-The research was conducted at The University of Newcastle, Australia.
+This project is funded by the National Health and Medical Research Council (NHMRC) from 1st August 2013-18.